header logo

 The 1994 murder of Andrés Escobar

-Soccer is not just a sport, but part of a larger culture in almost every country other than the United States.
-(However, Americans’ love for the game is growing.)
-This is part of what made the 1994 World Cup match between the United States and Colombia so disastrous; losing to the United States was a huge embarrassment.
+Soccer is not just a sport, but it is part of a larger cultural identity in almost every country except the United States.
+(However, the popularity of soccer is steadily increasing in the United States.)
+This is part of what made the 1994 World Cup match between the United States and Colombia so devastating; for Colombia, losing to the United States was a significant embarrassment.

 The 1994 murder of Andrés Escobar